-The self-study instrument is designed to assist participating NCAA Division I reclassifying institutions in the NCAA Division I Institutional Performance Program.
-The self-study instrument was developed by the NCAA Division I Committee on Institutional Performance.
+The self-study instrument is designed to assist NCAA member institutions reclassifying to NCAA Division I. The self-study instrument was approved the NCAA Division I Strategic Vision and Planning Committee.

-The self-study instrument is organized into three sections, consistent with the Institutional Performance Program three basic topic areas:
+The self-study instrument is organized into three basic topic areas: